Cyber-Wolfe/Crypto_Analysis/README.md

 ## Conclusion

-Essentially from what the data had given us, is that all of the coins in that cluster that aren't at 0 mined are worthwhile investments.
-As long as the coins mined is equal to or more than coins in supply it is a worthwhile investment.
+From what the data had given us is, that all of the coins in that cluster that aren't at 0 mined are worthwhile investments.
+As long as the coins mined is equal to or more than coins in supply, it is a fair investment to make.